kohlhofer/Crossings/chapters/chapter-10.md

 A sound drifts over water—maybe humming, maybe river-voice rising falling.
 The tune sounds strange, like wind through the reeds.
 It stops, leaves water-murmur, starts again.
 Its source stays hidden in the dark.

-They round a bend.
+They round the bend.
 A sand-spit shows in the lantern light.
 Reed steers through the shallows, the oars finding their way.
 The sand lies pale and fine, marked with night-creature tracks.

 Nothing waits but driftwood and mud-smell.
 Marsh grass grows thick beyond, then tree-dark rises.